 Those of us born before the 80s would remember that in 80s Indian theatre scene was something like this:

-2. They would wear a typical garb of cramped cotton kurta with a jhola, unshaved looks and typically found smoking around the theatre canteen with a tea in their hands, pretending to be intellectuals
+2. They would wear a typical garb of cramped cotton Kurta with a Jhola.
+Unshaved looks and typically found smoking around the theatre canteen with a cup of tea in their hands, pretending to be intellectuals.

-4. Very few people turned up for watching the Indian theatre, or rather there was a niche crowd which associated itself with theatre, and every time you go to watch a play you would see the same faces
+4. Very few people turned up for watching the Indian theatre, or rather there was a niche crowd which associated itself with theatre.
+Every time you go to watch a play you would see the same faces.

 6. There were serious doubts whether the theatre as an art form would survive.
-Popularity of cinema as a medium with its conveniences and technical correctness was a serious threat
+The popularity of cinema as a medium with its conveniences and technical correctness was a serious threat.

 7. Most never made a living out of the theatre, a few exceptions here and there may exist.
 A few elites did keep the theatre spirit alive.

-1. New theatre groups are being launched by youngsters, and they are not pursuing it as a hobby only.
+1. New theatre groups are being launched by youngsters.
+They are not pursuing it as a hobby only.
 They are launching these groups as professionals with clearly defined milestones.

 2. They are weaving their love and passion for Indian theatre with smart marketing and PR tools to ensure that they can make a living out of the theatre.

-3. They get sponsorships for all the props that they need for their sets and shows e.g the last play I saw had all the furniture it required sponsored by a leading furniture business in town
+3. They get sponsorships for all the props that they need for their sets and shows.
+For e.g the last play I saw had all the furniture it required sponsored by a leading furniture business in town.

-5. A la multiplexes, they have variable pricing for the various shows, that helps them maximise their revenues while also maximising the reach as the lowest price can be as low as Rs 49/-
+5. A la multiplexes, they have variable pricing for the various shows.
+That helps them maximize their revenues while also maximizing the reach as the lowest price can be as low as Rs 49/-.

 8. They wear normal clothes and appearances and do not stand out in the crowd.